jdegbau/whiskey-glass/_faqs/what-is-a-whiskey-mash-bill.md

 ---
 layout: faqs
-title: What is a whiskey mash bill?
+question: What is a whiskey mash bill?
 category: General
 quick_answer: A whiskey mash bill refers to the specific recipe of grains used in the production process of whiskey.
 It typically consists of a combination of grains such as corn, rye, barley, and wheat, each contributing unique characteristics to the final product.
 ---